Rucknium/misc-research/CashFusion-Descendant-Analysis/README.md

 The [R/extract-tx-graphs.R](R/extract-tx-graphs.R) script file issues JSON-RPC queries to `bitcoind`, the Bitcoin Cash node daemon.
 Make sure `bitcoind` is running before initiating this script.

 In the R script file you must set `bitcoin.conf.file` to the filepath of your bitcoin.conf file and `data.dir` to the directory where you want files to be stored.
-Your bitcoin.conf file should contain these lines as a minimum:
+Note that the `data.dir` in the R file should be a different directory than the `bitcoind` data dir where the BCH blockchain is stored.
+Your bitcoin.conf file should contain these lines at a minimum:

 ```
 testnet=0